 M02 PhysTher 652 Alternative Settings and Practice Environments

-Physical therapy practice in work and community settings will be addressed with an emphasis on ergonomics and group treatment.
+Physical Therapy practice in work and community settings will be addressed with an emphasis on ergonomics and group treatment.
 Special PT tests and the interpretation of other tests will be integrated into cases.
 Students will be introduced to care for the patient with vestibular problems, care in the ER, and an update in genetics/genomics.
 Alternative medicine and alternative PT practice will be studied.
 Students will explore recreational options for disabled populations.

 Credit 3 units.